This Elderberry Juice Recipe - sometimes known as Elderberry Syrup - has strong anti-viral properties.

 It is the Black Elder Sambucus nigra that is the medicinal variety of the elderberry tree - there are others, but they are ornamental and are inedible.

-Only eat the berries or flowers of the Elder - all other parts are toxic.
+Only eat the berries or flowers of the Elder - all other parts can be toxic.

 Be cautious about how much elderberry you consume if you are on diuretics or laxatives - they can enhance the effects and could lead to dehydration.